Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: An analytic approach to tail-homogeneity

-If $supp\lambda$ is compact and $\mu$ has a density, Corollary 3.21 and the use of \cite{35}, allow to avoid the use of the renewal theorem of section 4 and of Kac's formula in the proof of Theorem 5.2.
-Furthermore, if $\alpha\notin \mathbb N$, Theorem 5.2 then follows from the properties of Radon transforms of positive Radon measures (see \cite{3}).
-However, in the general case one needs to use Lemma 5.12 and Theorem A.4.
-On the other hand if $d=1$, the density assumption on $\mu$ is not necessary for the validity of Proposition A.10 as shown in Theorem 5.2.
-Also, in this case, Theorem 5.2 is valid with $\delta=0$.
+In cases II, the above argument can easily be modified, ${^{*}\widetilde{\nu}^{s}}$ replaced by ${^{*}\nu^{s}_{+}}$ and $\mathbb S^{d-1}$ by $\supp {^{*}\nu_{+}}$.
+Then we get that $\langle R, u \rangle _{+}$ is bounded on $\widehat{\Omega} \times \Lambda_{+} (T^{*})$, which contradicts Lemma 5.10. \end{proof} \begin{rema} If $\supp\lambda$ is compact and $\mu$ has a density, Corollary 3.21 and the use of \cite{34}, allow us to avoid the use of the renewal theorem of section 4 and of Kac's formula in the proof of Theorem 5.2.
+Furthermore, if $\alpha\notin \mathbb N$, Theorem 5.2 then follows from the properties of Radon transforms of positive Radon measures (see \cite{5}).
+However, in the general case one needs to use Lemma 5.13 and Proposition 5.9.
+On the other hand, the density assumption on $\mu$ is not necessary for the validity of Proposition A.4 as follows from Theorem 5.2. \end{rema}